sklvarjo/field-observatory-openshift/docker/README.md

 A simple script the simplifies the building of the images.

 **NOTE:** To avoid download throttling and blocking, login to docker hub/docker desktop etc.
+You will also need to have a PAT for the GIT clones for the private repositories.

+## Secrets

+This file should contain the PAT that you can access the fieldobs-* repositories in GIT

+This is gitignored and given to the builder as a secret so it is not included in the final image.

+Or just go to the github
+-> settings (main settings from your avatar right upper corner not the repository settings) -> developer settings (left side last item in list)
+-> personal access tokens
+-> Tokens (classic)
+-> create new token
+-> generate new token classic
+-> asks authentication
+-> Write a note for it, e.g., oc-ldndc
+-> Check full rights to repos.
+-> Generate in the end of the page.
+-> Copy the "ghp_" starting string. *NOTE:* this is the only change to copy it.
+-> Paste it to the secret-token.txt file.

+Copy paste the token into file secret_token.txt (same folder as this README.md) or

+    echo "ghp_XXXXXXXXXXXXXXXXXXXX" > secret_token.txt

 ## Options